Zinus Original Green Tea 2024 Mattress Review

 Cooling

-The Zinus Green Tea Mattress has a subpar cooling performance.
+The Zinus Original Green Tea (2024) has a subpar cooling performance.
 If your priority is keeping cool, it's probably not the mattress for you.
 It dissipates heat slowly, and if you sleep hot, it tends to trap your body heat and make you feel even warmer.
 This is quite common for all-foam mattresses in general and memory foam mattresses in particular.

 Pros